arunav-bhattacharya/learning-kotlin/README.md

 # **A. Getting Familiar**

-## IntelliJ or Eclipse already have the Kotlin compiler so don't need to download it separately if we are using any of these IDEs.
+> IntelliJ or Eclipse already have the Kotlin compiler so don't need to download it separately if we are using any of these IDEs.

 <img src="./images/JVM.png">

 ## 1. Basics

+> In this section we will learn about some basic constructs about Kotlin.

 ### 1.a.
 Kotlin Compiler - `kotlinc`